 After a touchdown, time shall stop and shall resume when the Referee declares the ball in play for a convert attempt, except during the last three minutes of a half, when time shall resume when the ball is touched on the ensuing kickoff.

-An Instant Replay Review request, challenging the ruling on the field, may only be initiated by the Head Coach, who will throw a marker flag onto the field, prior to the ball being put next into play.
+An Instant Replay Review request, challenging the ruling on the field, may only be initiated by the Head Coach, who will throw a marker flag onto the field, prior to the legal snap of the ball.

 Each team will have the ability to execute two (2) challenges per game, if a team is successful on both, they will gain the opportunity to execute a third challenge.

 The first challenge will have no impact on team time outs, regardless of the outcome of the challenge.

 A second challenge, if unsuccessful, will result in the loss of a team time out.

 In order to execute a second challenge, a team must have a team time out remaining.